 Statue of Stephen I of Hungary at Fisherman’s Bastion.

 Next, we went downstairs and returned to where the bus dropped us.
 From here on, we walked in random streets to see the residential and non-touristy side of Budapest.
 It was not so random as we walked towards Batthyány tér metro station.
-Upon reaching the metro station, we found a café where we had coffee.
+Upon reaching the metro station, we found a café where we stopped for a while for some coffee.
+After injecting some caffeine into our blood, we proceeded to find a place to have lunch.

 Batthyány tér metro station.